Umich-DNNG/pynoise/documentation/README.md

 ### Running PyNoise

-To run the PyNoise program, open a terminal in the pynoise folder and run the following command:
+To run the PyNoise program, open a terminal in the pynoise folder and enter the following command:

 ```python3.10 main.py [-g|--gui]```